 “It’s my right as the parent; I’m paying for the darn thing.”

-“There’s cyber-bullying and it’s a scary world out there, it’s my job to protect my child and to keep them safe.”
+“There’s cyber-bullying, and it’s a scary world out there.
+It’s my job to protect my child and to keep them safe.”

-“If they’re drinking, doing drugs or looking at pornography I need to know about it.”
+“If they’re drinking, doing drugs, or looking at pornography, I need to know about it.”

-“At the very least I want to know if they’ve arrived safely at their destination.”
+“At the very least, I want to know if they’ve arrived safely at their destination.”

 “God forbid how guilty I’d feel if I didn’t know they were being cyber-bullied, sexting, doing drugs, or a creepy person was talking to them!”

-Monitoring our kids cell phones is just part of being a good parent, in a digital age right?
+Monitoring our kid’s cell phones is just part of being a good parent in a digital age, right?

 Not so fast.

-I’m here to challenge us to not answer yes so quickly.
+I’m here to challenge us not to answer yes so quickly.

-Now, lest you start pointing your finger at me lecturing me about all the dangers, let me just say, I’m fully aware the struggle is real!
+Now, lest you start pointing your finger at me and lecturing me about all the dangers, let me just say, I’m fully aware the struggle is real!

-Every time I hear about a mom that is reading her kids texts nightly I have a strong reaction.
+Every time I hear about a mom that is reading her kid’s texts nightly, I have a strong reaction.

-I’ve been that mom and I regret it.
+I’ve been that mom, and I regret it.

 Yes, you’re hearing me right – if you’re reading their texts every night, I’m challenging you to stop it.